 The First Amendment protects our freedom of expression and, by extension, our access to reading material.
 But in prison, it’s sometimes another story.

-As part of our Restricted Reading series reporting project, we’re examining the purpose of censorship in prison, how it happens and what this practice tells us about the right to intellectual freedom for the more than 2.2 million people incarcerated in America today.
+In our Restricted Reading series, we examine access to information in prison and the right to intellectual freedom for the more than 2.2 million people incarcerated in America today.